 Richard Fron-Lower and High School Music Director/High School Humanities.
 Richard studied music at Oberlin Conservatory and received a Bachelor’s of Music degree from Boston University.
 He has served as a Waldorf class teacher as well as a Waldorf music teacher.
 He has been part of our faculty since 1995.

-Susan Gilman-Preschool Teacher.
-Susan holds a Bachelor of Science degree in Fine Arts from Skidmore College and an Arts Education Teaching Certification from Parsons School of Design.
+Susan Gilman-Morning Glory Kindergarten Teacher.
+Susan holds a Bachelor of Science degree in Fine Arts from Skidmore College and an Arts Education Teaching Certification from Parsons School of Design and completed the Waldorf teacher certification at Alkion 2016.
 Susan joined our faculty in 2014.

 Katie Hooper-Choral Music Teacher.
 Katie received a Bachelor of Music degree from Ohio Wesleyan University and also studied at The Cummington School of the Arts in western Massachusetts.
 She has been a Suzuki piano teacher for 26 years and has taught choral music at our school since its inception in 1981.